 Unfortunately Vermont's solar "Net Metering 2.0" rules enacted in 2017 significantly penalized

 As a result, Solaflect is temporarily on hold for building our next Solar Park.
-We're hopeful that the Public Utility Commission "sees the light" in its 2018 deliberations and restores favorable rules so we can move ahead with the next in our series of Solar Parks in Vermont, so named because we design ours in a unique way that encourages the local community, and Tracker owners, to use trails on the Solar Park land for a variety of recreational purposes.
+We're hopeful that the Public Utility Commission "sees the light" and restores favorable rules so we can move ahead with the next in our series of Solar Parks in Vermont, so named because we design ours in a unique way that encourages the local community, and Tracker owners, to use trails on the Solar Park land for a variety of recreational purposes.

 What is the Solaflect Community Solar Park?